Hammam | My Experience In Morocco + Helpful First Time Tips

 Different health and wellness experiences are something I like to try, especially when I travel.
-So having a hammam in Morocco was something I was determined to do.
-If you don’t know what a hammam is, it’s a Middle Eastern variation of a steam bath but with someone assisting you.
-If you’re at all squeamish having people touch you, I would avoid it.
-If you’re game to treatments like massages, then try it out.
-Also be aware that you will be either half naked during a hammam.
+Having a hammam experience in Morocco was something I was determined to do when I was there.
+A hammam is a Middle Eastern variation of a steam bath but with someone assisting you.
+If you’re at all squeamish about people touching you, I would avoid it.
+A fan of treatments like massages, then try it out.
+Also, be aware that you will be either half-naked or almost fully naked during a hammam.

 When I organized my trip to Morocco I had a detailed itinerary with things I wanted to do in each place.
 Essaouira, on the coast, was a bit more relaxed so it was the perfect place to try and squeeze in a hammam experience.
 My sister in law and brother were with me on this trip and they were both up for anything I wanted to do.
 I did some research about hammams in Essaouira but didn’t really find any with stellar reviews so I asked the lovely proprietress at our riad.
 She called a place called La Relaxation Marocaine for us and arranged our appointments for the evening.